PostHog/meta/requests-for-comments/2022-11-29-network-recordings.md

 ## Design
 *What are the key user experience and technical design decisions / trade-offs?*

+### Network recordings MVP:

-Initial alpha focussed on smallest set of data to draw a performance chart for a single page view.
+- Initial alpha focussed on smallest set of data to draw a performance chart for a single page view.
 It uses the browser's web performance API to capture whatever performance data is available at point of sending a page view event.
 And includes the entire dataset as JSON on the pageview event.
+This should be shown in the session recordings

-This has several drawbacks
+- This has several drawbacks
   1) the JSON blob is large and we can't query individual items within it
   2) not all of the interesting information is available at the point we send the pageview
   3) we can't (easily) see how much data we're receiving that is specifically performance data

-But, the advantage of leaning on the browser's API is gathering the data takes very little code.
+- But, the advantage of leaning on the browser's API is gathering the data takes very little code.
 And lets us gather a wide set of useful information

 ![an example waterfall chart](/images/rfc-web-perf-waterfall-chart.png)